2026 Rankings — Updated July 2026

 What It Does Well

-• Free tier
+• Free entry price

-• Basic guided meditations
+• Basic guided meditations for athletes

 What's Missing

-• Low quality audio
+• Low audio quality limits effectiveness

 The Verdict: